 Dove hunting is the sign of the beginning.
 The beginning of hunting season.
 The beginning of fall.
-The beginning of an obsession.
+Beginning of an obsession.

 Usually, the first season to open, dove hunting is an American tradition.
 Finding a place to hunt, however, can be difficult.
 Public fields are crowded and usually face high pressure.
 Private fields and clubs are fantastic—you will get your birds, but who wants to shell out cash for every hunt?